 Dr. Diana Alvarez is a singer-songwriter, poet, composer, documentary filmmaker, and scholar.
 Dr. Alvarez is the composer behind the multimedia performance, Quiero Volver: A Xicanx Ritual Opera, described by the Daily Hampshire Gazette as a “visually and acoustically stunning performance” that honors non-binary, and genderqueer artists of color.
-Quiero Volver premiered to a sold-out theater at Holyoke Community College (Holyoke, Massachusetts) in 2017, and was reprised at the Academy of Music Theatre (Northampton, Massachusetts) in 2018.
+Quiero Volver premiered to a full house at Holyoke Community College (Holyoke, Massachusetts) in 2017, and was reprised at the Academy of Music Theatre (Northampton, Massachusetts) in 2018.
 At the Academy of Music, the performance event raised over $10,000 to support immigrant justice initiatives through the Southern Poverty Law Center.

 Alvarez's music is fueled by her simultaneous work as an award-winning poet and documentary filmmaker.
 In addition to her poetry-script for Quiero Volver, Alvarez is the author of Consultations with Bruja Juana, a chapbook poetry collection published by Toadlily Press in 2009.
 Dr. Alvarez’ poems also appear in The Best of Toadlily Press (2011).
 Alvarez was awarded the Agha Shahid Ali Poetry Prize from the Provincetown Fine Arts Work Center in Massachusetts (2008).

 In 2018, Dr. Alvarez was an artist-in-residence in the (R)evolution: Resonant Bodies program at Banff Centre for the Arts in Alberta, Canada.
 At Banff, Dr. Alvarez performed her original compositions and performed as a vocalist in Sustenance, a world premiere by Imani Uzuri.
 Most recently, Dr. Alvarez was commissioned to create a documentary for the world premiere of Sharon Bridgforth’s performance installation, dat Black Mermaid Man Lady at allgo, a statewide queer people of color organization in Austin, Texas.
 In addition to her documentary commissions for Bridgforth, Dr. Alvarez has directed her own music videos, as well as a music video for internationally recognized singer-songwriter and jazz musician, Pamela Means.

 Alvarez is Xicana from South Texas, and is the first in her family to graduate from college.
 She earned her MFA in Writing (Poetry) from Sarah Lawrence College in 2008, and her PhD in Electronic Arts from Rensselaer Polytechnic Institute in 2018.
 At Rensselaer, Dr. Alvarez was mentored by groundbreaking composer Pauline Oliveros.
 Alvarez' dissertation is titled, Bridge Artistx Innovate: Gatherings of Women, Non-Binary, and Genderqueer Artists of Color.